RithinM69/BAVM/README.md

 -  Connecting wires

 Note -
+-  You must install Adafruit_Fingerprint Library on your system
 -  First run "Enroll_Code.ino" and store your fingerprints on R307.
 -  Then run "Vote_Code.ino"

 Feel free to contact me about any queries regarding this project.